ValleTSF/coinwatch/README.md

 Coinwatch consists of both a server and a client, both must be configured correctly in order for the application to work properly.
 Follow the steps below to get it running.

 Environment variables have been exposed for demo purposes.
-This practice should not be present in commercial applications.
+This practice should not be replicated in commercial applications.

 # First Step
 The first step is to clone the project, you can achieve this by standing in your preferred folder and running: